 60% Voter Approval Required for Passage

-With the one-year operations and maintenance levy expiring, Si View faces a 51% cut in funding unless voters restore the levy.
-Proposition 1 would keep Si View Community Center, parks, pool and over 300 recreation programs operating by restoring Si View’s existing funding in the amount of 27 cents/$1000 of assessed value for one-year, the maximum length allowed by law.
+Proposition 1 is not a tax increase – it would renew Si View’s current levy for one year.
+Proposition 1 would keep Si View Community Center, parks, pool, and over 300 recreation programs operating by restoring Si View’s existing levy in the amount of 28 cents/$1000 of assessed value for one-year, maximum length allowed by law.

-The operations and maintenance levy does not include capital projects.
-The current Si View Community Center Restoration and Si View Park Improvement Projects are financed by voter approved bonds from 2010 and grant funds from a King County Youth Sports Facilities Grant.
+The levy does not include capital projects.
+Recent Si View Community Center Restoration and Si View Park Improvement Projects were fully financed by voter approved bonds from 2010 and grant funds from a King County Youth Sports Facilities Grant.

 • Levy and Funding Breakdown

 Follow Si View Metro Parks on Facebook.
 Become a fan and get the latest program updates & event reminders.

 If you are new to King County, you can register online by clicking here.
 If you need to make an address change to your current King County registration, simply call the King County Elections Office at 206-296-VOTE (206-296-8683) and tell them your new address.
 For other changes, you must fill out a form (available online) and mail it in.
 Registration forms must be postmarked 29 days prior to an election.
 You can also register in person up to 8 days before an election at the King County Elections Office, if you are new to King County.

 All King County elections are now mail-in only.
 For information about drop boxes and accessibility services for disabled voters in King County, click here.